Felony vs. Misdemeanor

 These represent the most serious types of crimes, and for that reason, you must personally appear for each court date.
 Common types of felonies include robbery, grand theft, drug possession and/or sales, sexual assault, and some domestic violence.
 Punishment can range from probation to straight prison time with a minimum sentence of 16 months.
 Typical probation terms can include the following: fines, restitution, counseling, work service, and up to one year of county jail.

-If you are facing felony criminal charges in San Diego County, contact a San Diego criminal defense attorney without delay.
+If you are facing felony criminal charges in San Diego County, contact us without delay.